ryardley/tactix/README.md

 Tactix attempts to apply some techniques from [Alice Ryhl's article](https://ryhl.io/blog/actors-with-tokio/) and combine them with Actix's handler syntax whilst enabling safe async handlers in order to get the best of both worlds.

+This is not a drop-in replacement for Actix but should be a relatively light lift and should improve developer erganomics for async handlers.

 ## Usage

 ```rust